kblomqvist/yasha/README.md

 yasha source/foo.c.jinja
 ```

 the variables defined in `foo.yaml` are used within both templates.
 This works because subfolders will be checked for the variable file until the current working directory is reached — `root` in this case.
-For the readers reference, the variables are looked for `include/foo.h.jinja` in following order: `include/foo.h.yaml`, `include/foo.yaml`, `foo.h.yaml`, `foo.yaml`.
+For the readers reference, the variables are looked for `foo.h.jinja` in following order:

+1. `include/foo.h.yaml`
+2. `include/foo.yaml`
+3. `foo.h.yaml`
+4. `foo.yaml`

 ## Template extensions